 They also have the right to a juvenile crime lawyer.
 Let your child know that if they ever find themselves in this situation, they should immediately tell the police they do not want to talk to the police, but they do want an attorney.
 The child has a right to a court-appointed attorney if the family cannot afford one.

 At Winfrey Law Firm, PLLC, our skilled juvenile crime lawyer will work diligently to defend your child and make sure their rights are fully protected.
-Call our office today to set up a free consultation so we can discuss what your child’s legal options are.
+Call our office today so we can discuss what your child’s legal options are.
 Your child’s future depends on it.